 How Granite Incorporates Anger Management Into Addiction Treatment

-Granite uses DBT and other evidence-based treatments to help you learn to manage anger and your addiction in the full continuum of care, including:
+Granite uses DBT and other evidence-based treatments to help you learn to manage anger and your addiction in the full continuum of care.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.
+Our full continuum of care includes:

 - Medical Detox